ibm-cloud-docs/cis/faq.md

 No, they can only be configured with HTTP/HTTPS.

-## Will disabling all of my origins in an origin pool disable the entire origin pool itself?
+## Will disabling all of my origins in an origin pool disable the entire pool itself?
 {:#cis-faq-disabling-origins-disable-origin-pool}
 {: faq}